Are You Actually Ready to Renovate Your NYC Apartment?

 How much will it cost?

-- You should contact an architect or contractor to get them to give you an estimate of cost and time based on your space and the work you want done.
-But to give you a ballpark idea of what you might be in for, check out these links – Expected Renovation Costs and What Will My Renovation Budget Buy
+You should contact an architect or contractor to get them to give you an estimate of cost and time based on your space and the work you want done.
+But to give you a ballpark idea of what you might be in for, check out this link – How to Budget for a Full Home Renovation in NYC.

 Where are you going to stay while all of this is being done?